Oscars 2020: Priyanka Chopra Says She ‘Couldn’t Make It’; Shares Throwback Red Carpet Pictures

 It has to be recalled that the actress had attended the Oscars in 2016 and 2017.
 Sharing a few pictures of her past looks from the prestigious awards ceremony, Priyanka asked fans which is their favourite look.
 The actress wrote on Instagram, "A little #throwback to my Oscars looks. ✨ Which one was your favorite? #Oscars2020."

-Many fans loved 2016 look as their favourite.
+Many fans loved her 2016 look from the Oscars.
 Some of them even called it 'iconic'.
 For the uninitiated, Priyanka was one of the presenters at the awards ceremony in 2016.
 At the event, she had sported a white gown, a creation by Lebanese designer Zuhair Murad.

 Take a look at a few comments: